 Beginners’ Family History Course

-The course is aimed at those new to researching family history and includes where to start, how to progress and good research practice.
+This course comprises of a series of six workshops for those new to researching family history including where to start, how to progress and good research practice.
 Learn how to work with core records of civil registration, censuses, parish registers and modern wills.
 Discover the different genealogy websites, the content they offer and their strengths and limitations.

 This is also a good refresher for those who want to make sure they have covered all bases.